ddnexus/pagy/docs/how-to.md

 The `pagy_nav*` helpers are optimized for speed, and they are really fast.
 On the other hand editing a template might be easier when you have to customize the rendering, however every template system adds some inevitable overhead and it will be about 40-80% slower than using the related helper.
 That will still be dozens of times faster than the other gems, but... you should choose wisely.

-Pagy provides the replacement templates for the `pagy_nav`, `pagy_nav_bootstrap` and the `pagy_nav_bulma` helpers (available with the `bootstrap` and `bulma` extras) in 3 flavors: `erb`, `haml` and `slim`.
+Pagy provides the replacement templates for the `pagy_nav`, `pagy_nav_bootstrap`, `pagy_nav_bulma` and the `pagy_nav_foundation` helpers (available with the relative extras) in 3 flavors: `erb`, `haml` and `slim`.

-They produce exactly the same output of the helpers, but they are slower, so use them only if you need to edit something.
+They produce exactly the same output of the helpers, but since they are slower, using them wouldn't make any sense unless you need to change something.
 In that case customize a copy in your app, then use it as any other template: just remember to pass the `:pagy` local set to the `@pagy` object.
 Here are the links to the sources to copy:

 - `pagy`
   - [nav.html.erb](https://github.com/ddnexus/pagy/blob/master/lib/templates/nav.html.erb)